Gamma-Software/BongoCat-mac/Scripts/README.md

 - Check that you're using proper version format: `X.Y.Z`
 - Ensure no uncommitted changes if creating git tags
 - Verify file permissions on Info.plist and Swift files

+### Version inconsistencies
+- Run `./Scripts/check_version.sh --fix` for suggestions
+- Use `./Scripts/bump_version.sh` to fix all at once
+- Check CHANGELOG.md has the correct latest version entry
+- Verify all files are writable and not corrupted

 ## Script Requirements